 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Granada has relatively fewer families with younger children, and/or college students.
 Combined, this makes Granada a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Granada is quite a bit lower than the national average among all cities of 21.84%: just 12.01% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Granada who are college-educated is close to the national average for all communities of 21.84%: 18.08% of the adults in Granada have a bachelor's degree or advanced degree.

 Granada is an extremely ethnically-diverse town.
 The people who call Granada home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Granada, accounting for 73.03% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Granada, accounting for 65.45% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Granada residents report their race to be White.
-Important ancestries of people in Granada include German, Irish, English, Italian, and Scottish.
+Important ancestries of people in Granada include German, Irish, Italian, English, and Yugoslavian.

-The most common language spoken in Granada is Spanish.
-Other important languages spoken here include English and Italian.
+The most common language spoken in Granada is English.
+Other important languages spoken here include Spanish and Italian.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.